jcv10/easy-collage/README.md

 # easy-collage
-A web application that allows users to create easy and simple collage photo
+A web application that allows users to create simple and easy collage photos